 — Melania Trump (@FLOTUS) May 8, 2018

 ‘BE Best’ – that’s what she called her policy initiative when she inaugurated the campaign in the White House Rose Garden.
 The First Lady Melania Trump decided to jump into the political ring to make a good use of the powers vested in her.
 The campaign is focused on the issues related to the physical, social, and emotional health of children with regards to their well-being, social media use, and opioid misuse.
-Though much controversy surrounds the campaign itself, what provoked the angry American mob is the campaign’s logo design.
+Though much controversy surrounds the campaign itself, what provoked the angry American mob is the social campaign’s logo design.

 With “Be Best” at her side, Melania Trump has vowed to raise her voice against cyberbullying – not to mention her husband being the biggest cyberbully of contemporary times.
 What could’ve been worse isn’t worse at all.
 It isn’t even that bad.
-Like the campaign itself, the logo has been bombarded with design criticism and what not.
+Like the campaign itself, the community project logo has been bombarded with design criticism and what not.

 What Do Melania And ‘Be Best’ Have In Common?

 Melania and Be Best have ‘the connection’.
 She made it herself.
 With her own fingers.
 On her iPad (at least from what it seems like).
 It’s not exactly the type of thing anyone would expect from the Lady Trump, but let’s not overlook the circumstances here.
-They say it’s not sophisticated and is a childish approach, but what they don’t know is that this logo represents a unique handwritten script in today’s digital typesetting world.
+They say it’s not sophisticated and is a childish approach, but what they don’t know is that this hand written logo represents a unique handwritten script in today’s digital typesetting world.
 So, it’s better than any cheap and overdone logo you’d find at freelancer sites.

-Another common aspect that deepens the bond between Melania with her logo design approach is the presence of a shared goal: the welfare of children.
+Another common aspect that deepens the bond between Melania with her community project logo design approach is the presence of a shared goal: the welfare of children.
 So, the audience is basically children.
 It resonates with the general idea that logo designs are usually developed keeping in view the audience’s behavioral pattern and demographics.
 So, that seems settled, isn’t it?

 — Melania Trump (@FLOTUS) May 7, 2018